The Ultimate Guide to Natural Skincare Ingredients: Harnessing Nature's Power for Radiant Skin In an era where consumers are increasingl...

 that protect against environmental damage

-natural humectant, meaning it draws moisture into the skin.
-It also contains
+honey is a natural humectant, meaning it draws moisture into the skin.
+It also

-enzymes, antioxidants, and antibacterial compounds that make it a versatile
+contains enzymes, antioxidants, and antibacterial compounds that make it a

 - Has antibacterial properties